 Dental health in the UK is generally improving and incidents of serious dental neglect are getting rarer.
-However occasionally dentists such as us in the City of London EC4 still come across situations where there is major damage, caused through lack of awareness or lack of willingness to act.
+However, we still come across situations where there is major damage, caused through lack of awareness or lack of willingness to act.

 Decay will always spread

 If you don’t catch and remove dental decay, it will spread sidewards (to the natural crown structure) and downwards (to the tooth nerves and roots), destroying everything in its way.
 Acute toothache is most likely to mean that the tooth’s nerves have now been affected.
 The only solution is then root canal treatment, leaving a dead tooth that must be covered by an artificial crown.

 If decay is allows to ‘generalize’ and spreads to many teeth, some will be lost and then bridgework and/or implants will be needed.
 Generalized gum disease may involve extensive gum surgery – as well as the sad cycle of tooth loss, bridgework and/or implants.
 Nobody should get to the point of needing dentures today or in the future.